Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

     <h3>Cook</h3>
     <p>
       Cooking time is usually 1 to 2 minutes.
 Turn the pizza after about 45 seconds using two clean sticks so it cooks evenly.
-When the pizza is done, use the two sticks to remove it from the oven and slide it onto a metal tray and remove from fire area.
+When the pizza is done, use the two sticks to remove it from the oven and slide it onto a metal tray and remove it from the fire area.
 Minimize the time the metal pan is in the fire.
-Use oven mits or thick leather gloves to handle the metal pan or to work near the fire.
-Make sure oven mits do not catch on fire.
+Use oven mitts or thick leather gloves to handle the metal pan or to work near the fire.
+Make sure oven mitts do not catch on fire.
     </p>

     <ol class="merit-badge-steps">